embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 // Binary color (off/on)
 let on = BinaryColor::On;

-// Red with a small amount of green creates a deep orange colour let rust = Rgb565::new(0xff, 0x07, 0x00);
+// Red with a small amount of green creates a deep orange color let rust = Rgb565::new(0x1f, 0x07, 0x00);

 // Use a color constant provided by the RGB color types let magenta = Rgb888::MAGENTA;